Minneapolis School of Anesthesia

 Your application must be verified by NursingCAS.

-Please note: NursingCAS closes for a week on August 15, 2017, and will reopen their site on August 23, 2017.
+Please note: The 2017-2018 NursingCAS application cycle closes in mid-August 2018 for one week.
 The deadline to apply to the Minneapolis School of Anesthesia is October 31st to start the following fall.

 Entire Program Cost of CRNA School at Minneapolis School of Anesthesia.